 👋 Hi, I'm Riana.
 I am a research-driven IC design leader, and I love improving the way that design is fundamentally done within teams and organizations.
 I thrive in ambiguous problem spaces and have a lot of fun breaking down complex problems and building them back up into motivating opportunities.
 I believe the best design work happens when designers inform and contribute directly to business strategy, and I love working with design peers and cross-functional partners to achieve this.
 I am currently doing this work as a Principal Product Designer at Zillow.

-My design expertise lies in mixed methods research, design strategy, interaction design, project leadership, and relationship management, and I love leveraging insights from research to uproot assumptions and set design direction.
-One of my top skills is my ability to talk to people, understand their roles and work, and connect the dots between people, processes, and opportunities.
-In fact, one of my nicknames at work is The Great Connector.
+My design expertise lies in design strategy, mixed methods research, process improvement and practice development, project leadership, and relationship management.
+I love leveraging insights from research to uproot assumptions and set design direction, and one of my top skills is my ability to talk to people, understand their roles and work, and connect the dots between people, processes, and opportunities.
+In fact, two of my nicknames at last job were The Source and The Great Connector.

-At Truist (formerly SunTrust), I work to make banking faster and more flexible for large corporations and bank employees.
+Before Zillow, I worked at Truist (formerly SunTrust), where I focused on making banking faster and more flexible for large corporations and bank employees.
 Prior to this, I worked with a small group of amazing researchers and strategists at CareerBuilder to make the job hunting and hiring processes more manageable and motivating.

-Armed with a bachelor's degree in industrial design and a minor in computer science from Georgia Institute of Technology, I am a systems thinker and a fervent user advocate.
+Armed with a bachelor's degree in industrial design and a minor in computer science from Georgia Institute of Technology, I am a systems thinker and a fervent user advocate and team leader.
 I work best in environments where curiosity, multidisciplinary collaboration, pathfinding, and user advocacy are valued, encouraged, and rewarded.

 • Reason from first principles